-$\underline{Level\ I}$ - A grievance is filed with the district's compliance officer.
-The compliance officer may, at his or her discretion, assign a school principal or other appropriate supervisor to conduct the investigation when appropriate.
+Level I - A grievance is filed with the district's compliance officer.
+The compliance officer may, at, conduct the Level I investigation or assign an administrator or other qualified individual to conduct the investigation.
+If the compliance officer determines that the grievance allegations involve sexual harassment under policy ACA, the report will be routed accordingly.

-Regardless of who investigates the grievance, an investigation will commence immediately, but no later than five (5) working days after the compliance officer receives the grievance.
-The compliance officer or designee shall conduct a prompt, impartial, adequate, reliable and thorough investigation, including the opportunity for the person filing the grievance and other parties involved to identify witnesses and provide information and other evidence.
-The compliance officer or designee will evaluate all relevant information and documentation relating to the grievance.
+An investigation will commence no later than five working days after the compliance officer receives the grievance.
+The investigator shall conduct a prompt, impartial, adequate, reliable and thorough investigation, including the opportunity for the person filing the grievance and other parties involved to identify witnesses and provide information and other evidence.
+The investigator will evaluate all relevant information and documentation relating to the grievance.

-Within 30 working days of receiving the grievance, the compliance officer will complete a written report that summarizes the facts and makes conclusions on whether the facts constitute a violation of this policy based on the appropriate legal standards.
+Within 30 working days of receiving the grievance, the investigator will complete a written report that summarizes the investigation and makes determinations as to the facts and whether the facts constitute a violation of this policy based on the appropriate legal standards.
+If someone other than the compliance officer conducted the investigation, the compliance officer will receive the report and either adopt the report as submitted or modify and complete the report upon further investigation and/or review of applicable policy and law.
 If a violation of this policy is found, the compliance officer will recommend corrective action to the superintendent to address the discrimination, harassment or retaliation; prevent reoccurrence; and remedy its effects.
-If someone other than the compliance officer conducts the investigation, the compliance officer or acting compliance officer will review and sign the report.
 The person who filed the grievance, the victim if someone other than the victim filed the grievance and any alleged perpetrator will be notified in writing, within five working days of the completion of the report, in accordance with law and district policy, regarding whether the district's compliance officer or designee determined that district policy was violated.